ATSiem/onyx/REGRESSION_TESTS.md

 ## Git Hooks

+We have two Git hooks set up to ensure our custom functionality is preserved when merging from upstream:

-A pre-merge Git hook is installed in `.git/hooks/pre-merge-commit` to automatically run these tests before any merge operation.
-If tests fail, the merge will be aborted.
+1. **Pre-Merge Hook** (`.git/hooks/pre-merge-commit`): Runs tests before the merge is completed.
+If tests fail, the merge is aborted.

+2. **Post-Merge Hook** (`.git/hooks/post-merge`): Runs tests after the merge is completed.
+If tests fail, it warns you to fix issues or consider reverting the merge.

+This dual approach ensures that:
+- Breaking changes aren't merged (pre-merge)
+- You catch any subtle issues that might only appear after the merge is complete (post-merge)

 ## Important Note